Thursday, January 3, 2019

 KAAMDEVA IN KASHMIRI ART AND POETRY

 ( Done in green stone.
-As per description , the image relates to 8th or 9th Century AD Kashmir )
+As per the description, this broken image relates to the 8th or 9th century AD Kashmir ...Photo Avtar Mota )

-Kaamdeva is always depicted with greenish or reddish complexion decked with flowers, ornaments and a bow .
+Kaamdeva is always depicted with a greenish or reddish complexion, decked with flowers, ornaments and a bow.
 He is often attended by a parrot believed to be his Vehicle.
-Vasanta ( Spring season or Soant in kashmiri) is his trusted companion.
-He is always shown accompanied by a band of Musicians and Dancers.
+Vasanta (Spring season or Soant in Kashmiri) is his trusted companion.
+He is always shown accompanied by a band of musicians and dancers.

 I quote some lines from Farooq Nazki's poem.